linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Moody's Corporate Default and Recovery Rates,  1920-2008.md

 Moody's credit ratings facilitate the efficient functioning of capital markets by providing independent opinions on the creditworthiness of debt obligations issued by corporate issuers around the world.
 One of the primary purposes of Moody's corporate default study is to communicate the historical performance of Moody's ratings as predictors of default and loss severity for corporate issuers.
 In addition to providing useful data for investors and regulators,  Moody’s default studies also contribute to the transparency of the rating process and directly address the meaning of Moodys long-term debt ratings scale.

-In the following three sections,  we first summarize corporate default experience and credit trends in 2008 and discuss Moody’s forecast for speculative-grade corporate defaults and recovery rates in 2009.
+In the following three sections,  we first summarize corporate default experience and credit trends in 2008 and discuss Moody’s forecast for speculative-grade [[Moody's Corporate Default and Recovery Rates,   1920-2008|corporate defaults]] and recovery rates in 2009.
 This is followec by a review of rating accuracy metrics.
-We then present historical statistics on corporate defaults,  ratings transitions,  ratings performance metrics,  and recovery rates.
+We then present historical statistics on [[Moody's Corporate Default and Recovery Rates,   1920-2008|corporate defaults]],  ratings transitions,  ratings performance metrics,  and recovery rates.
 This year's default study contains several revisions to the historical data relative to previous years' reports,  which are described in detail in a separate section at the end of the study.
 Finally,  this report includes several detailed sections describing the methodologies used to generate the statistics as well as a guide to their reading and interpretation.

 # 2008 - Financial Crisis Leads to Record Default Volumes

-The global financial crisis reached a fevered pitch in 2008 with the failure of a number of large financial institutions,  including the largest defaulter in history - the bankruptcy of Lehman Brothers Holdings Inc. Combined with defaults by other large financial institutions,  including Washington Mutual and three large Icelandic banks,  dollar default volumes easily set record highs.
+The global financial crisis reached a fevered pitch in 2008 with the failure of a number of large financial institutions,  including the largest defaulter in history - the [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] of Lehman Brothers Holdings Inc. Combined with defaults by other large financial institutions,  including Washington Mutual and three large Icelandic banks,  dollar default volumes easily set record highs.
 However,  the damage was not limited to financial institutions as the financial crisis pushed the US and other developed economies into recession,  and severely limited non-financial issuers' ability to access the debt markets.
 In fact,  the high-yield debt markets were essentially closed for much of 2008 and high yield spreads reachedrecord levels of roughly 2,  000 basis points in the fourth quarter.
 As a result,  defaults by non-financial issuers climbed sharply as the year proceeded with many distressed issuers unable to refinance maturing debt or obtain forbearance from covenant violations.

 World-wide,  101 Moody's-rated corporate issuers defaulted on a total of $\$281.2$ billion of debt in 2008.
 Default counts and volumes both surged from 2007 when only 18 companies defaulted on $\$6.7$ billion of debt.
 From a geographic standpoint,     84 of the 101 defaulters were based in North America while 12 were based in Europe.
 On a volume basis,     defaulted debt totaled $\$226.2$ billion in North America and $\$53.4$ billion in Europe.
 Exhibit 1 presents annual default counts and defaulted debt volumes for the period 1970 to 2008.
 The chart shows that default volume in 2008 easily reached a record high,  while the number of defaulted issuers was the highest since 2002.
 Exhibit 21 on page 19 lists the top ten defaults among Moody's-rated issuers for the period 1920-2008,  six of which were by 2008 defaulters.

 ------------------------------------------------------------------